 The Atlantic Water Trust (“AWT”) is a joint venture formed by Enron and a third party investor for the purpose of acquiring and holding a 66 2/3% interest in Azurix.
 The third party investor, Marlin Water Trust (“MWT”), is a limited liability company formed for the purpose of investing in AWT.
 Marlin Water Trust is capitalized by approximately $915 million of debt and $125 million of equity proceeds from third party investment funds.
 The debt is supported by the assets of Azurix and a contingent obligation of Enron.

 What events would cause the early liquidation of Whitewing, AWT/MWT?
-Early redemption is required in the event of a downgrading of Enron senior unsecured debt to below "Baa3" by Moody's or below "BBB-" by S&P or below BBB-" by Fitch and a decline in the closing price of Enron common stock to below $59.78 for three consecutive trading days for Whitewing, or $34.14 for three consecutive days for AWT/MWT.
+Early redemption is required in the event of a downgrade of Enron senior unsecured debt to below "Baa3" by Moody's or below "BBB-" by S&P or below BBB-" by Fitch and a decline in the closing price of Enron common stock to below $59.78 for three consecutive trading days for Whitewing, or $34.14 for three consecutive days for AWT/MWT.

 Please explain the $1.2 billion reduction to shareholders equity.

-A structured finance vehicle, in which LJM was an investor, was established to mitigate volatility associated with certain of Enron’s merchant investments, including investments in The New Power Company, technology and other investments of Enron.
+A structured finance vehicle, in which LJM was an investor, was established to mitigate volatility associated with certain of Enron’s merchant investments, including investments in NewPower Holdings, Inc. (The New Power Company), technology and other investments of Enron.

 In conjunction with the September 2001 termination of these vehicles, Enron recorded a $1.2 billion reduction in shareholders’ equity and a corresponding reduction in receivables.
 These adjustments were the result of Enron’s termination of obligations to deliver Enron shares in future periods.
 Although this obligation totaling approximately 62 million shares was reflected in our fully diluted shares outstanding calculation for the third quarter, these shares will no longer be included in this calculation as a result of the termination of this vehicle.